 “A boy.
 A drone.
 And the danger below.”

-As Tom and his homemade drone seek to overthrow a terrorist plot, he becomes caught up in the international black market, and the Lake District – usually presented in all its natural beauty – turns a sinister place in this incredibly exciting thriller from Danny Rurlander and Chicken House
+As Tom and his homemade drone seek to overthrow a terrorist plot, he becomes caught up in the international black market, and the Lake District – usually presented in all its natural beauty – turns a sinister place in this incredibly exciting thriller from Danny Rurlander.

-Spylark, for all its robotic phantasmagoria, should be read in ten, twenty, fifty years time, even if – and it’s very likely – that the technology presented here in arcane and obsessively fascinating detail, has long since become obsolete.
-It fits beautifully into that evergreen forest of children’s adventure stories which present the kids on their own, knowing better that the grown-ups, pitting themselves against danger, and learning from the experience.
-Spylark forges a new path through that already well-trodden domain and it succeeds to find new and exciting life.
+Spylark, for all its robotic phantasmagoria, should be read in ten, twenty, fifty years, even if – and it’s very likely – that the technology presented here in arcane and obsessively fascinating detail, has long since become obsolete.
+It fits beautifully into that evergreen forest of children’s adventure stories which present the kids on their own, knowing better than the grown-ups, pitting themselves against danger, and learning from the experience.
+Spylark forges a new path through that already well-trodden domain, and it succeeds to find new and exciting life.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.